Griffith University: Beginning

 After several months of discussion, the government announced on 24 December 1970 that Bray would head a committee charged with establishing Griffith University.

+In 1982, Queen Elizabeth II visited the Nathan campus during the Commonwealth Games and met with the university's Vice Chancellor, Professor John Willett, at the Games Village.

 On 30 September 1971, the Queensland Government officially created and recognised Griffith University with the passing of the Assent to Griffith University Act 1971.
 On 5 March 1975, Griffith University began teaching 451 students in four schools: Australian Environmental Studies, Humanities, Modern Asian Studies, and Science.

 Expansion

 In the 1990s, the Dawkins Revolution saw several tertiary education reforms in Australia, resulting in a series of amalgamations of colleges and universities.
 In 1990, the Mount Gravatt Teachers College (est. 1969) and Gold Coast College of Advanced Education (est. 1987) became official campuses of Griffith University, remaining in the same location today.
 The Queensland Conservatorium of Music continued the higher education mergers and became an official part of Griffith University in 1991.
 Originally established in 1957, the new entity became known as Queensland Conservatorium Griffith University.
 In 1992, Griffith's amalgamations were completed with the Queensland College of Art (QCA), established in 1881 and recognised as the oldest continuously operating art training institution in Australia, officially becoming part of the university.

 Griffith's fifth campus, Logan, opened in 1998.
 Located in the suburb of Meadowbrook, on an area of green fields south of Brisbane, the Logan campus was established to specifically address the interests and needs of the Logan City area.

 Griffith University was an official Partner of the Gold Coast 2018 Commonwealth Games.
 Over 500 students and staff were closely involved in the planning and delivery of the event.